sbrzt/sirius/data_model/development/02/formal-competency-questions.md

 # Formal Competency Questions
 ## CQ_2.1
-Return the textual descriptions assigned to the risks, the agents of deterioration that classify them, and their types.
+What are the textual descriptions assigned to the risks, the agents of deterioration classifying them, and their types?

 ```SPARQL
 PREFIX tbox: <https://w3id.org/sirius/ontology/development/02/schema/>